Published 2 Jul 2026

 Long rollout timelines are a recurring theme in enterprise automation platforms.
 Look for tools that enable phased deployment and a fast proof-of-value, rather than months of configuration before anything goes live.

-3. Pricing clarity
+3. Pricing transparency at scale

 Licensing models that scale unpredictably can create budgeting friction.
 Evaluate how pricing changes as usage expands across departments.
 Transparent models make long-term planning easier.

-4. Governance and audit readiness
+5. Governance and audit readiness

 If compliance matters, check how the platform handles audit trails, permissions, version control, and change tracking.
 Governance shouldn’t require custom configuration to function properly.

-5. Integration depth
+6. Integration depth and performance

 Automation rarely lives in isolation.
 Make sure the platform connects smoothly to ERP, CRM, HR, and document systems without heavy custom integration work.